What are roundworms?

 What are the causes and symptoms of trichinellosis?

 Trichinellosis is different than other roundworm infections.
 It’s not an intestinal infection.
 It affects your muscles.
-You get it through eating undercooked meat, especially sausage, pork, horse, walrus and bear meat.
+People get it through eating undercooked meat, especially sausage, pork, horse, walrus and bear meat.

 Some people may experience mild symptoms or none at all.
 But you may feel tired or get stomach symptoms, including: